dlakhiani/eStore/README.md

+## Building and Running

+*gradle is required for compilation: use following from root directory*

+-> to build, use: gradle build

+-> to run, use: gradle run --args=<fileName>.txt
+    for instance: gradle run --args=storeInput.txt
+-> or, use gradle run.

+-> to test, use: gradle test

 ## General Problem/Solution

--> Being able to add and search items of Book or Electronics type with no hassle.
+-> Being able to add and search Products of Book or Electronics type with no hassle.

 ## Assumptions/Limitations

+-> The program expects the input.txt and output.txt files to be located in the gradle root directory (i.e, the folder with build, src, README.md, etc).
+    Essentially the directory in which this README.md is in.

+-> The inputFile should not have duplicate productIDs and all attributes of respective object must be provided.

 -> The program expects numerical values for productID, year(s) and price prompts.

--> all prompts will be answered reasonably appropriately, such as for book = b, BOOK (case-insensitive).
+-> All prompts will be answered reasonably appropriately, such as for book = b, BOOK (case-insensitive).

 ## User Guide